Troubleshooting Missing Users

 - Navigate to the user in question that is now showing up in Chronicall after following the steps above.

-- Ensure that Ex-Directory is not enabled for that user, as it will exclude them from the directory Chronicall pulls from.
+- Go to the User tab and ensure that Ex-Directory is not enabled for that user, as it will exclude them from the directory Chronicall pulls from.

 - If it is checked, uncheck it, then save the settings.